War of the media moguls: Is Comcast's Brian Roberts outflanking Disney's Bob Iger?

 Regardless of how the AT&T-Time Warner case plays out, both Comcast and Disney could still face scrutiny from regulators over a Fox acquisition.

-A strengthened Comcast that owns a bunch of Fox networks along with NBCUniversal could concern antitrust officials, said Mary Ann Halford, a former Fox executive who now works in consulting.
+A strengthened Comcast that owns a bunch of Fox networks along with NBCUniversal could concern antitrust officials, said Mary Ann Halford, a former Fox executive who now works as an adviser at OC&C Strategy Consultants.

 "It's going to be so sizable, and it will give them incredible negotiating power with the other pay TV operators," she said.
 "And who's to say Comcast doesn't work out favorable terms for them?"